ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/put-documents.markdown

 When updating an existing document, you'll need to include its [collection](../../../client-api/faq/what-is-a-collection) name in the metadata or an exception will be thrown.
 Exceptions to this rule are documents in the collection `@empty` - i.e. not in any collection.
 A document's collection cannot be modified.

+cURL syntax requires that all double quotes `"` within the request body be escaped: `\"`.Alternatively, you can save the document as a file and pass the path to that file as the request body:

+{CODE-BLOCK: batch}
+curl -X PUT <server URL>/databases/<database name>/docs?id=<document ID>
+-d <@path/yourDocument.txt>
+{CODE-BLOCK/}

 {PANEL/}